 As a Catholic parish community, we welcome all those who have not yet been Baptized to enter into the Catholic Church, become a part of our parish community and share in the beauty and joy of a life lived in Christ.
 Whether you are an unbaptized adult or parents of a child needing to be baptized, it all begins with a simple phone call to our parish office: 973-948-3185.
 We also invite expecting parents to receive a special blessing before the birth of their child.

-For unbaptized adults (over 14 years of age), you will need to participate in our parish Rite of Christian Initiation for Adults (R.C.I.A.) program in accord with canons 851, 1º and 865 §1.
+For unbaptized adults (over 14 years of age), you will need to participate in our parish Order of Christian Initiation for Adults (O.C.I.A.) program in accord with canons 851, 1º and 865 §1.
 It begins with a period of pre-catechumenate as a period of developing the proper intention and disposition to embrace discipleship of Christ, the purgative way.
 After the Rite of Election with the Bishop, you will begin the catechumenate, which is a period of more intense instruction in the faith, the liturgy, and works of charity and the apostolate, the illuminative way.
 (See CIC, c.
 788 §2) This program will begin in the Fall and proceed to the reception of all the Sacraments of Initiation: Baptism, Confirmation and First Eucharist at the Easter Vigil.
 During the Easter Season, from Easter Sunday to Pentecost, those newly baptized are invited to continue their formation in a period of mystagogical catechesis, the unitive way.

-For unbaptized infants(0-6 years of age), our parish has a special program for parents and sponsors (godfather, godmother) to meet with a minister who will prepare them for their child’s baptism in accord with canon 851, 2º.
+For unbaptized infants (0-6 years of age), our parish has a special program for parents and sponsors (godfather, godmother) to meet with a minister who will prepare them for their child’s baptism in accord with canon 851, 2º.
 We take this moment to remind parents that the Church exhorts parents to have their children baptized without haste.
-“Parents are obliged to take care that infants are baptized in the first few weeks; as soon as possible after the birth or even before it, they are to go the pastor to request the sacrament for their child and to be prepared properly for it.
+“Parents are obliged to take care that infants are baptized in the first few weeks; as soon as possible after the birth or even before the child is born, they are to go the pastor to request the sacrament for their child and to be prepared properly for the baptism of their child.
 (CIC,c.867 §1)”

-Sponsor, also known as godparents, there must be at least one who is a catholic and in full communion with the Catholic Church.
+Each baptized person is to have at least one Sponsor(s), also known as godparent(s), and they must be a catholic, have received the Sacrament of Confirmation, and be in full communion with the Catholic Church.
 (See cc.
 205, 872-874 §1, 1º-5º) Godparents are also required to have a written letter from their parish stating that they are "canonically free to carry out this office" and "are living a life consistent with faith and the responsibility of a godparent".
-Other Christians who are not catholic can be a Christian witness in accord with canon 874 §2.
+Eastern non-Catholic Christians can serve as a sponsor, but always with a Catholic sponsor.
+(See CCEO, c.
+685 §3) Other non-Catholic Christians can be a Christian witness in accord with canon 874 §2, yet there must be at least one Catholic, in good standing, appointed as a sponsor.
 Only those who have been validly baptized can be a Sponsor or Christian witness.